-MGMT 8381 Cooperative Work Experience (3)
+MGMT 8381 Cooperative Work Experience (3) (Former course prefix/number MGT 803)

 Prerequisite: Previous credit in or concurrent enrollment in Management 2373 or demonstrated competence approved by the instructor.
-This course is designed to develop the student's managerial skills through the completion of a written competency-based learning plan describing varied student learning objectives and planned work experience.
+This course is designed to develop the student's managerial skills through the completion of a written competency-based tearning plan describing varied student learning objectives and planned work experience.
 Emphasis is on improving motivational techniques and communicating.
 (1 Lec., 14 Lab.)